Circuit Technology Center 22 Parkridge Road

 Temperature Adjustment

-Solder temperature adjustment varies depending on various factors, including the melting point of the solder, and will be higher for lead-free alloys.
-The standard setting for tin/lead solders is 260 °C, 500°F. During heavy use, solder temperature may cycle between 250 and 270 °C.
+Solder temperature adjustment varies with factors such as the solder's melting point and will be higher for lead-free alloys.
+The standard setting for tin/lead solders is 260 °C (500°F).
+During heavy use, solder temperature may cycle between 250 and 270 °C.

-The heaters should react quickly to normal drops in temperature.
+The heaters should respond quickly to normal temperature drops.
 Heaters may overshoot the preset temperature when vigorous activity is suddenly halted.
 Operators must be alert to temperature fluctuations that exceed preset standards.

 Time Adjustment

-This adjustment can be used to precisely control operations of a repetitive nature or in instances where a circuit board's exposure heat must be strictly controlled.
+This adjustment can be used to precisely control repetitive operations or to strictly control a circuit board's exposure to heat.

 Removal Tool